ansible/ansible/docsite/latest/rst/intro_variables.rst

 =========

 All of your systems are likely not the same.
-On some systems you may want to set some behavior that is different from others.

-Some of the observed behavior of remote systems might need to influence how you configure those systems.
+On some systems you may want to set some behavior or configuration that is slightly different from others.
+Also, some of the observed behavior or state of remote systems might need to influence how you configure those systems.

-You might have some templates for configuration files that are mostly the same, but slightly different between those different systems.
+You might have some templates for configuration files that are mostly the same, but slightly different based on those variables.

 Variables in Ansible are how we manage with differences between systems.
 Once understanding variables you'll also want to dig into `playbooks_conditionals` and `playbooks_loops`.